 Maple Syrup

 I grew up in the middle of nowhere Pennsylvania in a town that was so well known for it's maple syrup making, they had a Maple Festival every spring to celebrate.
 My favorite festival snack was maple cotton candy.
-It was damn good!
 For all my love of maple syrup growing up, I rarely ate it because it was so expensive.
 Nor did I make it myself, because boiling hundreds of gallons of sap on a very hot fire isn't something most kids are allowed to do.
 Instead we shot potato cannons at each other.

 Fast forward to being a landed gent in Michigan's Upper Peninsula.
 Our hobby farm has plenty of big old field maples scattered about, and late winter is a time for twiddling thumbs waiting for spring to truly arrive.
 What's a guy to do, other than go waterfall hunting and spring crust hiking?
 Make maple syrup!
-I finally began fulfilling my dream in 2015 with a cheap-o steam table pan setup.
+I finally began fulfilling my dream in 2015 with a cheap steam table pan setup.
 I made a few gallons and was hooked.

 Yearly Production Numbers